- Texas has the second largest gross domestic product, valued at $1.77 trillion annually.

 Texas is home to dozens of small business development centers.
-Each is dedicated to supporting the development and retention of small business, and helps entrepreneurs with tasks like crafting business plans and navigating the state's tax code.
-You can find your region's small business development center via the link below.
+Each is dedicated to supporting the development and retention of small businesses, and helps entrepreneurs with tasks like crafting business plans and navigating the state's tax code.
+You can find your region's small business development center via the link below:

-SCORE offers volunteer business professionals and expert "mentors" to help give counseling and guidance to entrepreneurs looking to start or expand their business.
-Their services are free and volunteer-driven.
-Here are some of the chapters in Texas.
+SCORE offers volunteer business professionals and expert mentors to give counsel and guidance to entrepreneurs looking to start or expand their business.
+Its services are free and volunteer-driven.
+Here are some of the chapters in Texas:

 Texas Economic Development Corporation